cpq/bare-metal-programming-guide/README.md

 #define SYSTICK ((struct systick *) 0xe000e010)
 ```

-Next, add an API function that configures it (TBD: describe RCC):
+Next, add an API function that configures it.
+We need to enable SysTick
+in the `SYSTICK->CTRL` register, and also we must clock it via the
+`RCC->APB2ENR`, described in the section 7.4.14:

 ```c
 #define BIT(x) (1UL << (x))